collage: richmond, civil war soldiers, horseback ridings

 Fax: 804-257-4314 www.va-holocaust.com

-GENERAL DESCRIPTION: The Virginia Holocaust Museum was established to teach tolerance through education combat racism and anti-semitism.
+GENERAL DESCRIPTION: Located in the American Tobacco Company Warehouse, the Virginia Holocaust Museum was established to teach tolerance through education combat racism and anti-semitism.

 TYPES OF PATHS TO OR AROUND ATTRACTION: 80 - 90 ft. sidewalk, accessible to persons with mobility impairments.

-PUBLIC REST ROOMS: Located on ground floor through hallway to the left.
+PUBLIC REST ROOMS: Located on ground floor.
 Available without steps.
 Doors 36 in. wide, open in.
 No turns to enter.
 Stall opens in.
 19 in. toilet seat height, 9.5 in. between commode and wall.
 Sink height 31 in.
 Unisex or companion assisted rest rooms available.

 SPECIAL SERVICES: